steadybit/action-kit/README.md

 3) The `stop` step is called with the state returned by the `prepare`/`start` step.
 Must return `200 OK` on success or `500 Server Error`on failure.

 > **Note**: The `stop` request will also be issued if the `start` request fails.
 In case of timeout for `start` we can't tell if the attack was started or not, therefore a `stop` request is issued.
 So the state should contain all data to start and stop the request.

-> **TBD**: How to deal with time control?
-There are 3 scenarios to consider:
-> 1. One-Shots (e.g. killing processes)
-> 2. Start, wait a certain time and then stop (e.g. network blackhole) - steadybit agent controls timing.
-> 2. Start and wait for finish (e.g. service rollover) - waits for the external action to finish.

 > **TBD**: How to transport logs and/or error messages